2003revathi/Driver_App/README.md

-# 🚍 SayFruit Bus Tracking Application
+# 🚍 SafeRoute Bus Tracking Application

-SayFruit is a smart and simple **bus tracking system** designed for schools and colleges.
+SafeRoute is a smart and simple **bus tracking system** designed for schools and colleges.
 It helps **parents track their child's school bus** in real-time and also view travel history for safety.

 ---